Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Methodology

-\headline{Now, we describe the framework employed to extract the general dependence of $T_c$ in Heusler compounds with collinear magnetic order.} We start from the JuHemd database, then select the target $y=T_c$ and descriptors ${\bf x} = \{ x_i \}$, then apply the HDE to obtain the dependence of $T_c$.
-Each of these three steps is detailed below.
+We describe the methodology employed to extract the general dependence of $T_c$ in Heusler compounds with collinear magnetic order.
+We start from the JuHemd database, then select the target $y=T_c$ and build descriptors ${\bf x} = \{ x_i \}$, then apply the HDE to obtain the dependence of $T_c$.
+The three steps involved in this framework are explained in detail below.